-The Club had other income in the amount of \$\mathbb{P}0.084\$ million in 2020, \$\mathbb{P}27.147\$ million in 2019 and \$\mathbb{P}4.766\$ million in 2018.
-Other income includes income from venue rentals, private golf cart storage, private locker rentals and unrealized fair value gain of the Club's UITF.
+The Club had other income in the amount of P0.775 million in 2021, P0.084 million in 2020 and P27.147 million in 2019.
+Other income includes income from venue rentals, private golf cart storage, private locker rentals and unrealized fair value gain of the Club's Unit Investment Trust Fund ("UITF").

-Interest income increased by P0.424 million or by 1838% from P0.071 million in 2019 to P1.373 million in 2020.
+In 2021 interest income of P0.393 million is lower by 71% or by P0.980 million compared to P1.373 million in 2020.
+Interest expense of P1.158 million in 2021 is lower by 6% or by P 0.076 million.

-Interest expense of ₱1.233 million increased in 2020 by ₱0.559 million or by 83% and by ₱ 0.132 million or by 12% compared to 2019 and 2018, respectively.
 This is primarily due to the interest expenses incurred on the payment of the finance lease acquired by the Club for the purchase of various golf equipment as well as of one unit of transportation equipment for use as employees' shuttle.
-Interest expense also includes movements in refundable deposit accretion of interest as a result of the cancellation of GCMD payments from auctioned and terminated memberships in 2020.
-Provision for current income tax pertains to final tax on interest income from savings deposits and minimum corporate income tax amounting to ₱108,432 for 2019 and ₱227,760 for 2018 and none for 2020.
+Interest expense also includes movements in refundable deposit accretion of interest as a result of the cancellation of GCMD payments from auctioned and terminated memberships in 2021.
+Provision for current income tax pertains to final tax on interest income from savings deposits and minimum corporate income tax amounting to P0.108 million for 2019 and none for 2020 and 2021.

 The accounting policies adopted by the Club are consistent with those of the previous financial year.
-Last December 31, 2016, the Club changed the method of accounting for its golf course development asset which is reflected as part of Property and Equipment account.
+On December 31, 2016, the Club changed the method of accounting for its golf course development asset which is reflected as part of Property and Equipment account.
 Prior to 2017, the golf course development asset was accounted for using the cost model.

-Statement of Comprehensive Income Interim as of March 31, 2021
+Statement of Comprehensive Income Interim as of March 31, 2022

-For the three (3) months period ended March 31, 2021, the net income before depreciation of the Club amounted to $\mathbb{P}3.475$ million which is higher by $\mathbb{P}1.564$ million or by 82%, as compared to the $\mathbb{P}1.911$ million during the same period last year.
-The Club posted a total comprehensive loss in the amount of $\mathbb{P}3.881$ million for the period ended March 31, 2021 as compared to the $\mathbb{P}4.876$ million during the same period last year.
+For the three (3) months period ended March 31, 2022, the net income before depreciation and income tax amounted to P5.627 million which is higher by P2.301 million or by 69%, as compared to the P3.326 million of the same period last year.
+The Club posted a total comprehensive loss in the amount of P2.469 million for the period ended March 31, 2022 as compared to the P4.031 million during the same period last year.

-The Club's total revenues generated for the three (3) months ended March 31, 2021 amounted to P18.043 million, which is lower by P9.148 million or by 34% as compared to last year's P27.193 million mainly due to the lower revenue resulting from the Corporate Cup not being held due to health restrictions imposed by the government.
-Sources of revenue for the Club are mainly the following: (a) monthly dues, which is P3,900/member (representing 67% of the Club's total revenues), amounting to P12.142 million; and (b) green fees and tournament revenues (representing 4.28% of the Club's total revenue) amounting to P0.774 million.
+The Club's total revenues generated for the three (3) months ended March 31, 2022 amounted to P24.523 million, which is higher by P7.186 million or by 41% as compared to last year's P17.336 million.
+Assessment of monthly dues which is P4,200/member amounted to P11.819 million, representing 48% of the Club's total revenues.
+Green fees and tournament revenues on the other hand amounted to P7.368 million, representing 30% of the Club's total revenues.